panaverse/learn-nextjs/assignment05_online_marketplace/readme.md

 Build a Online marketplace using Nextjs 13 App Router with server components, parallel and intercepting routes as well as Drizzle ORM.

+Online marketplace allowing users to purchase products as well as sign up and list their own products for sale.
+Users can create a seller profile, manage products and collect payment.

+Key features:

+1. Intercepted routes (with parallel routing) on new product creation in admin
+2. Using React Server Components for data queries with Drizzle ORM
+3. Using UploadThing for typesafe file uploads (e.g., product images)
+4. User authentication with Clerk

 [The Demo](https://onestopshop.jackblatch.com/)

 [The code for the project](https://github.com/jackblatch/OneStopShop) is available please donot copy just use it to learn.